 Improve leadership through a data-driven approach and help organizations solve problems which exist rather than predicted problems.

 Learning six sigma and lean methods will definitely help business analysts to gain new skills and become more productive at work.
-Business Analysts can always opt to undergo six sigma training to learn these skills and grow their career.
+Business Analysts can also opt to undergo six sigma training to learn these skills and grow their career.

 What career choices can you make after receiving training on lean or six sigma?